Files

 Exercise 1: Testing for Topology Errors on Linear Features

 In this exercise, you will test for topological errors in a linear dataset.
-You are testing your dataset because you want to ensure the dataset was digitized correctly and bike path segments are snapped together.
+You are testing your dataset to ensure it was digitized correctly and that bike path segments are snapped together.

 1. Create a New Workspace